KaminariOS/rustracer/README.md

 - Windows not supported.
 Need some minor cfg tweaks to work on Windows.
 Open to pull requests.

-Thanks to the superior Rust package manager `Cargo`, building and running is almost as simple as a one-liner: `cargo run`.
+Thanks to the superior Rust package manager `Cargo`, building and running can be as brainless as a one-liner: `cargo run`.

 However, some external C libraries like Vulkan SDK may be missing on your system.
 - To install those libraries automatically,